Car Modification Rules Dubai 2026: Legal, RTA Approval, Fines

 Removing or disabling airbags is prohibited.
 Any modification that interferes with the vehicle's safety systems (ABS, stability control, airbag system) is not permitted.

 Any modification that makes the vehicle unsafe for road use, as determined by the RTA inspector, can result in registration refusal.
 This is a broad catch-all provision that gives inspectors discretion.
+When in doubt, confirm with a Tasjeel centre before the modification is done.

 When you modify your vehicle in a way that changes its registered specifications (colour, engine, dimensions), you need to visit a Tasjeel vehicle testing centre to update your registration.
 The process works as follows: